August 5, 2019

 Another of the group’s VR-specific projects is Spatial Matrix Prototype 01, foundational research into what they term “Virtual Spatiality.”
 The resulting VR experiences have helped the company evaluate the mapping of architectural frames of reference, spatiality, and aesthetics into VR.

 The way ahead for VR visualization: from first concept to final presentationFor architectural designs, the group already uses Unreal Engine during the concept stages for design evaluation, as well as for final presentations.
 Concepts are typically modeled in Maya, and brought into the engine via FBX.
 Once the concept is more defined, the work moves into Rhino.
-At this stage, the team uses Unreal Studio to bring in the assets.
-Unreal Studio is a free, extended Unreal Engine offering for architectural visualization specialists that includes Datasmith for seamless translation and aggregation of CAD data.
+At this stage, the team uses Datasmith, a feature for the seamless translation and aggregation of CAD data that is now included in Unreal Engine, to bring in the assets.

 For the future, ZHA is working on adopting VR throughout its entire workflow, starting from immersive content creation—designing in VR—all the way through to final presentation.
 It’s a prospect that excites Kinzler, especially as the technology evolves.